pankajrdbreak/Ansible/Ansible.md

 4) Parent level

-###### Var Precendance
+#### Var Precendance
 1. Runtime var
 2. Playbook level
 3. Hostlevel
 4. Grouplevel
 5. Parentgroup level

-###### If we dont want to expose variables in inventory file then the concept of HostVars and GroupVars comes into picture
+* If we dont want to expose variables in inventory file then the concept of HostVars and GroupVars comes into picture

+*group_vars

 Create group_vars dir inside that we will create websrv file for variables of websrv group
-Note: file name should be as same as group name in inventry file
+* Note: file name should be as same as group name in inventry file
 #touch group_vars/websrv
 #cat group_vars/websrv
+pkg_name1: iptable
+pkg_name2: nginx

+*host_vars

+Create host_vars dir inside that we will create clint1 file for variables of websrv group
+#touch host_vars/clint1
+#cat host_vars/clint1
 pkg_name1: iptable
 pkg_name2: nginx